-Transportation: Cupertino has two major interstate highways I-280 and SR-85.
-Cupertino's location causes the City to become a thoroughfare for the morning and afternoon commutes which overflows onto many surface streets.
-Union Pacific has an active railroad along the west side of the City which delivers fuel to the Lehigh Cement Factory in unincorporated Santa Clara County.
-Airports servicing the area are San Francisco International Airport and San Jose International Airport and two regional airports, Reed Hillview and Palo Alto Municipal.Stevens Creek Dam and Reservoir: Located just beyond the southern border managed by Valley Water.
-Stevens Creek Dam and Reservoir is one of six original systems approved for construction by voters in 1934.
+Stevens Creek Reservoir is an earthen dam just beyond the southern border managed by Santa Clara Valley Water District.
+Stevens Creek dam and reservoir is one of six original systems approved for construction by voters in 1934.
 It was completed in 1935.
 In 1985, an additional 231,000 cubic yards of material was added to the dam, raising it 10 feet.
 The reservoir capacity is 3,138 acre-feet of water.
 Its surface area is 92 acres.
-The inundation area divides western Cupertino a long Foothill Expressway.
+The inundation area divides the city in half and specific emergency plan was developed to address its specific issues.